CRYENGINE allows you to scale, move and dock windows any way you want. On this page, we'll explain how.

-All you have to do is drag the title bar of the window you want to dock onto the central docking helper:
+Drag the title bar of the window that needs to be docked onto the central docking helper:

 The whole window that it will be docked into as a tab will turn blue:

-Now, when you let go, you'll notice that another tab has appeared in the window:
+Now let go and another tab will have appeared in the window:

-Now you can easily switch between the windows in that section by clicking on the appropriate tab.
+Now it is possible to switch between the windows in that section by clicking on the appropriate tab.

 Dropping Inside the Tab Area

-You can also drag the title bar of the selected window into the tab area of the target window.
+The title bar of the selected window cab also be dragged into the tab area of the target window.
 It will then be placed to the right of the tab that turns blue:

 Changing Tab Order

-You can also change the order of tabs within a window by dragging a tab and dropping it where you want it to go:
+The order of tabs within a window can be changed by dragging a tab and dropping it:

 Tabs do not have a cross in the top-right corner to close them, as you may expect.
-Instead, it requires a right click to display an option to close it:
+Instead, they require a right click to display an option to close them: